vasilakisfil/Introspected-REST/README.md

 like documentation, and demand to check them before identifying parsing and using the hypermedia semantics of our API.

 #### 4.5.1.
-The Human interaction principle
+The Human interaction principle and API versioning
++human interaction vs human involvement +1-fold/multi-fold alternatives

 There are 2 types of human involvement:
-* 1-fold: Programming the client only once to parse the Media Type correctly and let the client work for any API that follows that Media Type even when APIs evolve (given that they adhere in the Media Type)
+* 1-fold: Programming the client only once to parse the Media Type correctly and let the client work for any API that follows that Media Type even when APIs evolve, given that it adhere in the Media Type specs.
-* multi-fold: Programming the client once to parse the Media Type correctly and then oftenly, when that the server adds/removes resources or evolves the API in general.
+* multi-fold: Programming the client once to parse the Media Type correctly and then every time the API evolves, reprogram the client accordingly.
+The extend of human involvement during that phase is variable depending on the Media Type.
-The human involvement during the latter phase could be extensive or limited but in any case the client cannot cope with the new API versions by itself.

-#### 4.5.2.
-The case of API Versioning
-Strictly speaking, an API that follows the `REST` model and is evolvable without the need of human interaction does not need any versioning in the URL.
+Strictly speaking, an API that follows the `REST` model should be evolvable without the need of human interaction.
+As a result, versioning should not take place in the URL but in the Media Type itself.
-Instead, given that the  Media Type describes the API's capabilities, it's the right place to put the versions there.

 ## 5. REST Applied in a modern API
 REST model is built for machine-to-machine communication, of any type.